Kory111111111111111111/Chorgi/README.md

 ## Contact

-Developed by Kory Drake.
+Developed by Kory Drake (WAVFin Audio).
 For support or feedback, contact: kory.drake207@gmail.com.
 Thank you to everyone who has helped thus far with testing.